difof/difof/README.md

-- Senior Blockchain (EVM only) and backend engineer
+- Senior Blockchain and backend engineer
-- Main tech stack: Solidity, Golang, TypeScript, F# and .NET
+- Main tech stack: Solidity, Golang, TypeScript, F# and .NET, Rust
 - Be building!

 Recently been falling in love with OCaml!